 Often held at school gyms, town halls, and other public venues, caucuses are local meetings that are financed and managed by the two major parties in which registered party members gather to discuss and express support for the various presidential candidates.
 The parties run their events a little differently.
 For instance, in Iowa in 2016, Republicans cast a secret ballot for their preferred candidate, while Democrats physically grouped themselves according to the candidate they supported and then took a tally.
 Democratic candidates must attract a minimum percentage of all the attendees to receive delegates.
 (Reformers in the 1970s introduced a viability threshold to weed out smaller, potentially divisive factions.)

-Caucus participants are technically not choosing a presidential candidate, but rather, choosing delegates who will represent them in voting for their candidate at the next convention level (county, congressional district, and state) where a similar process takes place.
+Caucus participants are technically not choosing a presidential candidate, but rather choosing delegates who will represent them in voting for their candidate at the next convention level—county, congressional district, and state—where a similar process takes place.
 Delegates for the national convention are selected at the state and congressional district conventions.

 The caucus system [PDF] did not develop to serve a modern presidential nomination process but arose in many jurisdictions simply to help the political parties organize at the local level.
-Parties in states like Iowa, where caucuses are held every two years, still see the value in this grassroots system, even as most states have adopted primaries.
+Parties in states such as Iowa, where caucuses are held every two years, still see the value in this grassroots system, even as most states have adopted primaries.